jakobzhao/geog458/readme.md

 ### Week 2: Prorgamming fundamentals

 We focuses on preparing you the fudamental skill set for web prorgamming.
-This week will begin with the system architecture of digital geographies project, and then guide yuo through some of the necessary front-end fudamentals, including internet basics, html, javascript, and css.
+This week will begin with the system architecture of digital geographies project, and then guide you through some of the necessary front-end fudamentals, including internet basics, html, javascript, and css.
 This week requires a lot of self-learning.
 Please be preprared.

 -   **Lecture Notes:** [System architecture](weeks/week02/architecture), [intro-to-html, css](weeks/week02/html-css) and [javascript](weeks/week02/javascript), and [Jquery](weeks/week02/jquery).
 -   **Readings:** [W3School Tutorials on Html, javascript, css and jquery](weeks/week02/readings.md).